-This is part of a series of posts on how the health data ecosystem is organized.
+This is part of a series on how the health data ecosystem is organized.
 Datavant’s vision is to connect the world’s health data to improve patient outcomes and bring new treatments to patients faster.
 In our business, we see a wide range of health data sources and uses; we’ve tried to categorize these.

 - Providers (hospital systems, doctors, etc.)

 - Life sciences companies (pharma and its service providers)

 The patient is the ultimate end user in the healthcare system.
 All of the other solutions in this article focus on improving patient outcomes to some degree.
 Yet there are also solutions that aim to go directly to the patient without payers, providers or life sciences companies acting as intermediaries, including:

 - Self-diagnostic tools use machine learning to leverage the best medical knowledge from physicians around the globe.
 While many diagnostic tools are being designed to support physicians, there are also direct-to-patient solutions that allow patients to check their symptoms online and develop an independent view before going to see their physician.
 (Example: Symptom Checker from WebMD)

 - Health prediction and tracking tools allow patients to track fitness activity, heart rate and sleep cycle.
 Many individuals use wearable devices today as both an incentive to exercise and as a way to better understand their own health.
 These devices generate a huge amount of data, which analytics companies are using to provide personalized health recommendations.
 (Examples: Fitbit, Apple Watch, Glooko)